 As noted above, the early years of restructuring in fact produced prices which were far below the embedded generation rates which made up the utilities’ frozen rates.
-The utilities had decided to divest all their fossil-fueled generation, rather than merely the half required by the California Public Utilities Commission’s Preferred Policy Decision.
+To correct a statement in the November 1 Order (CITE-sjm to get), the utilities were not ordered to divest all their thermal generation; they chose tothe (the California Public Utilities Commission’s Preferred Policy Decision only ordered the utilities to divest half of their thermal generation as a means to mitigate the utilities’ vertical market power).
 They saw clear incentives for doing so, since other utility divestitures across the country were achieving extremely high prices relative to book value and electricity prices in California seemed to be quite low when compared with those in other parts of the country.

 Moreover, as their divestitures were accomplished, PG&E and Edison had every reason to believe their strategic risk management decisions were correct.
-Through the winter of 1998-99 prices remained low and the summer of 1999 was cooler than average, which maintained the low relative power prices.
-The proceeds from their power plant divestitures then provided the utilities’ holding companies with the capital opportunity to make investments in Midwestern and East Coast power plants and utilities where prices seemed to be higher than the “dull and stodgy” California market.
-The utilities effectively went long on generation in the Midwest and East Coast, while leaving most of their demand portfolio naked long in California.
+Through the winter of 1998-99 prices remained low and the summer of 1999 was cooler than average with above-average hydroelectric resources, which maintained the low relative power prices.
+The proceeds from their power plant divestitures then provided the utilities’ holding companies with the capital opportunity to make investments in Midwestern and East Coast power plants and utilities where prices seemed to be higher than the California market.
+The utilities effectively went long on generation in the Midwest and East Coast, while shorting most of their demand portfolio in California, leaving it unhedged and subject to spot market prices.
 From a corporate-wide risk management perspective, this was a geographically diverse and balanced portfolio.
 The utilities basically bet that prices would once again be high in the Midwest and low in California.
 To their everlasting chagrin, the reverse occurred.

 The utilities have done an excellent public relations job in raising suspicions about “collusion” and “price gouging.”
 They have been naturally more reticent to take their own proper share of the responsibility for the events of the past summer.
 Nevertheless, it is critical that the Commission understand and appreciate the history described above, as it assesses the root causes of the high prices in California.
 WPTF believes that the November 1 Order does not adequately identify the utility’s contribution to the past summer’s market disruptions.